 Practices to Enhance Creativity

 Create Idea Maps: Visual brainstorming or mind mapping stimulates creative thinking.
 Start with a central concept and expand with associative ideas, characters, plots, or conflicts that could revolve around it.
-Use digital tools like MindMeister for ease.
+Use digital tools like MindMeister or Miro for ease, or keep it analog with a large sketchpad and colored pens.

 Tips for Effective Dialogue and Characterization

-Observe Real Conversations: Pay attention to how people speak in different settings—note speech patterns, vocabularies, pauses, and interruptions.
+Observe Real Conversations: Pay attention to how people speak in different settings, note speech patterns, vocabularies, pauses, and interruptions.
 Mimic these real-life nuances in your dialogues to add authenticity.
+Moore is famous for capturing the rhythms of how people actually talk, including the awkward silences and failed jokes that reveal character.

 By incorporating these creativity-enhancing practices and tips for adept dialogue creation into your regular writing routine, you'll develop richer narratives that resonate strongly with readers.